ahuffman/ansible-k8s-master/README.md

       roles:
          - k8s-master

-Bare minimum while running a node on the master as well (applied k8s-node role) where 192.168.122.20 is the IP address of the desired master server:
+Bare minimum while running a node on the master as well (applied k8s-node role) where 192.168.122.20 is the IP address of the desired master server.

     - hosts: kubernetes_master
       vars: